NeuroTechX/ntx_slack_archive/studentclubs.md

  >hi!
 I am wondering if anyone has seen this <https://medicalxpress.com/news/2017-03-brain-tranquility.html> and wondering if neural stimulation might apply to this meditation center of the brain...thoughts anyone?

+4/19/2017 7:33 AM

+ **eliricker** :

+ >March for Science in San Francisco this Saturday, April 22: want to put Muse headsets on people?
+Teach people about EEG?
+We've still got space at our booth -- ping me if you're interested in volunteering as a researcher or a participant!